Three Ireland

-Three Ireland (Hutchison) Limited (formerly Hutchison 3G Ireland Limited), commonly known as 3 Ireland or Three Ireland, is a telecommunications and Internet service provider operating in Ireland as a subsidiary of CK Hutchison Holdings, operating under the global Three brand.
+Three Ireland (Hutchison) Limited (formerly Hutchison 3G Ireland Limited), commonly known as 3 Ireland or Three Ireland, is a telecommunications and internet service provider operating in Ireland as a subsidiary of CK Hutchison Holdings, operating under the global Three brand.
 The company launched in July 2005 and provides 2G GSM, 3G UMTS, 4G LTE and 5G NR mobile phone services.
 Three's former holding company, Hutchison Whampoa, acquired O2 Ireland in June 2013, and the company was fully merged into the operations of Three Ireland in March 2015.
+Three is Ireland’s largest mobile telecommunications provider, with 49.7% market share overall, and 27.6% market share with mobile broadband and M2M services excluded.

 History

 Three launched on 26 July 2005 as Ireland's fourth mobile network operator behind Vodafone, O2 and Meteor (now Eir).
 Service was initially offered as post-paid only, but on 16 May 2006 the introduction of a pre-paid service, known as 3Pay, was announced.
 A pre-paid mobile broadband service was launched on 29 February 2008 under the name 3Pay Broadband, with vouchers available for durations of one day, one week, or one month.
 On 13 May 2010, Three announced the launch of the world's first commercial voice and data I-HSPA network.

 In August 2010, Three Ireland admitted it had been overstating its subscriber numbers since 2006.
 As per its latest released mid year statements about 56 per cent of Three's 554,000 registered subscribers are considered active.
 This is about 244,000 short of the figure supplied to ComReg.

 On 24 June 2013, it was announced that Hutchison would acquire Telefónica's Irish mobile operations, O2 for €780 million, to be merged into Three Ireland upon completion of the deal.
 The European Commission approved the merger in 2014.
 The O2 brand was phased out and its operations fully merged into Three on 2 March 2015.

+Three employs over 1,200 people across its head office in Dublin, customer experience centre in Limerick, and 65 stores around Ireland.